Nik Tzanev

-Nikola Chivarov Tzanev (born 23 December 1996) is a New Zealand professional footballer who plays as a goalkeeper for club Newport County and the New Zealand national team.
+Nikola Chivarov Tzanev (born 23 December 1996) is a New Zealand professional footballer who plays as a goalkeeper for club Huddersfield Town and the New Zealand national team.

 Tzanev is a product of the Brentford Academy and began his professional career with the club.
 He began his senior career with AFC Wimbledon in 2017 and by 2021, had established himself as the club's first-choice goalkeeper.
-Following the loss of his first-choice status during the 2023–24 season and subsequent departure, Tzanev played for Northampton Town and Newport County.
+Following the loss of his first-choice status during the 2023–24 season and subsequent departure, Tzanev played for Northampton Town, Newport County and Huddersfield Town.

 Club career

 Brentford

 A goalkeeper, Tzanev moved from his native New Zealand to England in 2006.
 He trained with a Chelsea development programme and Hampton & Richmond Borough, before joining the academy at Crystal Palace.
 He moved to join the academy at Brentford and progressed through the ranks to sign a Youth Development contract in 2013, which enabled him to continue his education through to his A-levels.
 He made 39 appearances for the youth team during the final three seasons of his youth career and won the club's Youth Team Player of the Year award for his performances during the 2014–15 season.

 Tzanev signed a one-year Development Squad contract at the end of the 2014–15 season, but made just eight appearances and played a month away on loan at Isthmian League Premier Division strugglers Lewes before his release at the end of the 2015–16 season.